openid/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 ~~~
 Figure: Self-Issued OP Protocol Flow

-# Cross-Device Self-Issued OP {#cross-device-siop}

-There are two models of Self-Issued OP protocol flows:

-* Same-Device Self-Issued OP model: Self-Issued OP is on the same device on which the End-User’s user interactions are occurring.
-The RP might be a Web site on a different machine and still use the same-device Self-Issued OP protocol flow for authentication.
-* Cross-device Self-Issued OP model: Self-Issued OP is on a different device than the one on which the End-User’s user interactions are occurring.

-This section outlines how Self-Issued OP is used in cross-device scenarios, and its differences with the same device model.
-In contrast to same-device scenarios, neither RP nor Self-Issued OP can communicate to each other via HTTP redirects through a user agent.
-The protocol flow is therefore modified as follows:

-1. The RP prepares a Self-Issued Request and renders it as a QR code.
-1. The End-User scans the QR code with her smartphone's camera app.
-1. Self-Issued OP is invoked on the smartphone (custom URL scheme or claimed URLs).
-1. The Self-Issued OP processes the Authorization Request.
-1. Upon completion of the Authorization Request, the Self-Issued OP directly sends a HTTP POST request with the Authorization Response to an endpoint exposed by the RP.

-The request in Step 5 is not a form post request where the Self-Issued OP would respond to a user agent with a form, which automatically triggers a POST request to the RP.
-The Self-Issued OP sends this request directly to the RP's endpoint.

-For brevity, mainly the QR code method is discussed as a mechanism to initiate a cross-device protocol flow throughout this specification.
-However, other mechanisms to initiate a cross-device flow are possible.

 # Self-Issued OpenID Provider Invocation {#siop-invocation}

 When the End-user first interacts with the RP, there are currently no established, robust means for the RP to reliably determine a URI of the Self-Issued OP an End-user may have a relationship with or have installed.
 The RP is, therefore, responsible for selecting where to direct the request URL.